kshulgina/codetta/README.md

 - Use the `-p` argument to specify a different profile HMM database.
 Note that the database must be located in the `resources/` directory.
-- Use `-m -t -v -u -y` to change which groups of problematic Pfam domains are included.
+- The `excluded_pfams` line in the results file refers to which groups of problematic Pfam domains are excluded from the analysis (`m` mitochondrial, `t` transposon and mobile genetic element, `v` viral, `u` selenocysteine-containing, and `y` pyrrolysine-containing).
+By default, all of these groups are excluded.
+Use `-m -t -v -u -y` to include groups.
 For instance, if you're analyzing a mitochondrial genome you may want to use `-m`  to include Pfams commonly found in mitochondrial genomes.
-Likewise, use the `-v` and `-t` flags for viral genomes, and the `-u` and `-y` flags if you want to include selenocysteine and pyrrolysine-containing domains, respectively.
-By default, all of these domains are excluded.
+Likewise, use the `-v` and `-t` flags for viral genomes.
 - You can specify your own name for the inference output file with the `--inference_output` argument.
 - Use `-e` to change the profile HMM hit e-value threshold (default is 1e-10).
 Use `-r`